25-MDDN242/time-based-media-hayley-c/README.md

 ![Screenshot of the first sunflower iteration](/assets/sunflowerPart1.png)

 #### Buzzy Bee
 Using the code I had previously intended to use for the koi fish, I used it to create a bee moving around the sunflower.
-I might later experiment with adding a trail behind the bee.
+I initially used obj.seconds to make the bee fly around the flower.
+However to make this motion smoother, I later changed it to use exact seconds which made the bee's motion more natural
 ![Screenshot of the bee asset function](/assets/bee.png)

 #### Sun Part 1